 - Let it dry and move everything back into the kennel

 Cleaning a dog kennel is not just beneficial for you as you walk in and smell a clean dog kennel.
 But it is also beneficial for your dogs.
-A clean dog kennel will reduce the viruses from spreading between dogs, making them stay in a clean environment will provide a clean area for puppies, reducing the chance of getting viruses like parvo.
+A clean dog kennel will reduce the viruses from spreading between dogs and making them stay in a clean environment will provide a clean area for puppies, reducing the chance of getting viruses like parvo.
 Most importantly, cleaning a dog kennel and bedding will allow you to see any new changes like your female canine being pregnant or any other safety issues inside the dog kennel.

 How Often Should You Bathe Your Dogs?

-While each dog’s bathing schedule will be different.
-But it’s best to wash your dog at least once a month to keep their skin and coat clean and keep their natural oils spread out to help the condition.
+While each dog’s bathing schedule will be different, it’s best to wash your dog at least once a month to keep their skin and coat clean and keep their natural oils spread out to help the condition.
 Bathing your dog is important because it removes the buildup of dirt and debris on a dog’s skin and protects your dog from potential skin conditions like clogged pores, itchiness, dry skin, or oily skin.
 When a dog’s coat is unclean, its skin is unable to breathe, and it may develop skin problems that may require veterinary attention.

-Unless there is a medical condition, we don’t recommend washing your dog more than once a month, this can dry out the skin and coat of your dogs.
+Unless there is a medical condition, we don’t recommend washing your dog more than once a month, this can dry out the skin and coat of your dog.
 Overwashing your dogs might create irritation, so be careful not to bathe them too frequently.

 Locate The Nearest Dealer To You